Robert Taylor, M.D., F.A.C.S.

 Breast Reconstruction Surgery

-in Fayetteville, Springdale, Rogers, Bentonville Arkansas
+in Fayetteville, Springdale, Rogers, Bentonville, Northwest Arkansas Region

-What can I expect with breast reconstruction?
+What should I expect during breast reconstruction surgery?

 Your breast reconstruction surgery will be performed in our fully accredited, state-of-the-art, on-site surgical center.
 There are three surgical options when it comes to breast reconstruction surgery: the use of breast implants, reconstruction of the breasts using the patient’s own skin and fat, or a combination of these methods.